-A popular solution for men wanting to prevent baldness and restore healthy hair growth without turning to surgery or hairpieces comes in the form of two MHRA and FDA approved treatments – finasteride 1mg and minoxidil.
+A popular solution for men wanting to prevent baldness and restore healthy hair growth without turning to surgery or hairpieces comes in the form of two clinically-proven treatments – finasteride 1mg and minoxidil.

 The one-a-day tablet, finasteride 1mg, works by blocking the production of the hormone DHT, the main cause of thinning hair and/or a receding hairline in men with a genetically-predisposed sensitivity to it.
 Topical applications of high-strength minoxidil increase blood circulation to localised areas where it is applied, and is used once or twice a day, as directed.

 The premium Hair Vitalics For Men food supplement contains a range of key minerals, vitamins, botanical extracts and amino acids targeted towards maintaining healthy hair.
 In addition to these important nutrients, it also includes an ingredient not commonly found in the every-day diet – saw palmetto – which has been shown to lower levels of DHT in the bloodstream.